The Vermont Statutes Online

 (E) any public park, public beach, public recreation center, or youth center.

-(b) This chapter shall not be construed to require that coverage or reimbursement for the use of marijuana for symptom relief be provided by:
+(b) This chapter shall not be construed to require that coverage or reimbursement for the use of cannabis for symptom relief be provided by:

 (1) a health insurer as defined by section 9402 of this title, or any insurance company regulated under Title 8;